Error-331/code_tests/docs/bible/links.md

 The Work has Been Done - December 27 (The gospel is a universal call to all of humanity.
 Come);

 The Excuses - December 28 (Father, give me the wisdom I need to contend for the faith; Make no excuses - surrender to God);

+No Excuses - December 29 (Father, I don't offer excuses today.
+I offer myself as a servant to reach the unsaved);